pablogonzalezginestet/stackBagg/README.md

 newly developed machine learning methods for classification to be applied to right-censored data with or without competing risk.

-**stackBagg** provides the files to reproduce the simulation studies and the real data application in the forthcoming paper:
+**stackBagg** provides the files to reproduce the simulation studies and the real data application in the paper accepted at the Journal of the Royal Statistical Society (Series C):
 * Gonzalez Ginestet, P. et al. (2019).
 "Stacked IPCW Bagging: A Case Study in The InfCareHIV Register".

 ![](man/figures/boxplot_sim1_coxph_stack.png)